ornl-training/2024-07-23-ORNL/index.md

 <p id="where">
   <strong>Where:</strong>
   {{page.address}}.
-  Find this building on July 23rd using the
+  Come to this building on Tuesday ONLY using the
   <a href="https://www.ornl.gov/sites/default/files/05-01785B-main-C.pdf">main campus map</a>.
   <br>
   On July 24th and 25th, we will meet online using Teams.